-- 2.1 Parish Council The initial response raised concerns regarding the location of the proposed dwelling in relation to neighbouring property and the visual impact of the modern design.
-A subsequent response stated "North Duffield Parish Council supports this application. - 2.2 NYCC Highways No objections and recommends conditions requiring detailed plans of road and footway layouts, the submission and approval of both a Construction Management Statement and a Travel Plan, the provision of visibility splays and a site construction access and details of surface water discharge arrangements. - 2.3 Yorkshire Water No comments received. - 2.4 Ouse & Derwent IDB No objection and recommends conditions in relation to surface water drainage and maintenance clearance adjacent to the watercourse together with details of various consents required of the Board. - 2.5 NYCC Archaeology seek the submission of archaeological evaluation reports firstly by way of a geophysical survey.
+- 2.1 Parish Council Responded with no comments to make. - 2.2 NYCC Highways No objections and recommends conditions requiring detailed plans of road and footway layouts, the submission and approval of both a Construction Management Statement and a Travel Plan, the provision of visibility splays and a site construction access and details of surface water discharge arrangements. - 2.3 Yorkshire Water no comments received. - 2.4 Ouse & Derwent IDB Has no objection and recommends conditions in relation to surface water drainage and maintenance clearance adjacent to the watercourse together with details of various consents required of the Board. - 2.5 NYCC Archaeology Seek the submission of archaeological evaluation reports firstly by way of a geophysical survey.
 (Members should note that, at the time of the previously approved application this issue was dealt with by way of a condition). - 2.6 Neighbour Summary All immediate neighbours were informed by neighbour notification letter, a site notice was erected and an advert place in the local press.